zumatt/QuickShareLink/README.md

 - [ ] Create favicon
 - [ ] Add a reminder one week before and one day before expiring
 - [ ] Add function to renew link (max 1 year)
+- [ ] Changing issue method with form